-[This article was first published in August 2013.]
+[This article was first published in August 2013 and subsequently updated.]

 The Internet is approaching a crisis.
 Authoritarian regimes censor and manipulate it to suppress dissent, western governments pursue online whistleblowers and Wikileakers, big business wants to track consumers’ every move.
 Supposedly liberal governments from the United States to Australia have proved as eager as their conservative predecessors to constrain it.
 And the media?
 They have largely been silent, uninterested, distracted or disempowered by the rapid collapse of the “free Internet” dream.

 Government of any kind has always been a tug-of-war between the governors and the governed, and there has been a convention in western democracies – mimicked to varying degrees in totalitarian states – that the media, the Fourth Estate, is there to mediate, to feed to the people information on what governments are doing and feed back to their rulers the concerns of their citizen-electors.

 Even for broadcasters and newspapers that still care about truth and the citizen’s right to know, it is becoming increasingly difficult for journalists to do their job in the Internet age.
 Ironically, as journalists enjoy an unprecedented array of electronic tools to research, gather, exchange, produce and disseminate news, these very technologies are proving to be double-edged swords.

 This is the crisis we are facing – that the democratising Internet, Wi-Fi, smart phones and social media upon which individuals are increasingly dependent are at the same time becoming a tool of control, from backward totalitarian states to advanced western democracies.